 COLUMBIA GRAPHOPHONE TYPE A

-With Bacigalupi Dealer Decal
+With Bacigalupi Dealer Badge

 (RETURN TO MAIN PHONOGRAPH PAGE)